mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

   - Look at the `XPI Releases` to see if the release is already configured.
   - If we want to configure a new release, choose `New XPI Release`.
     - If your extension is privileged, you must be added to the XPI_PRIVILEGED_BUILD_GROUP user list.
 Contact the addon-pipeline team.
-    - If you don't see your extension listed, you probably skipped [this section of the "adding a new xpi" docs](https://github.com/mozilla-extensions/xpi-manifest/blob/master/docs/adding-a-new-xpi.md#enabling-releases).
+    - If you don't see your extension listed, you probably skipped [this section of the "adding a new xpi" docs](https://github.com/mozilla-extensions/xpi-manifest/blob/main/docs/adding-a-new-xpi.md#enabling-releases).
   - Choose a `xpi-manifest` repository revision.
 You probably want the latest.
-We may make this default to the latest revision on `xpi-manifest/master` at some point.
+We may make this default to the latest revision on `xpi-manifest/main` at some point.
   - Choose a xpi to build.
   - Choose a source repo revision.
 You probably want the latest.
-This revision currently needs to be a recent revision on the release branch (generally `master`).
+This revision currently needs to be a recent revision on the release branch (generally `main`).
   - Click `Start tracking it`.
   - Click `Doo Eet`.
 This will create the release, but not schedule it.
   - Click the `Build` on the progress bar for the appropriate row (this will be labeled with the XPI name, version, build number).